webbgamers/aoc2023/README.md

-# Advent of Code 2022
+# Advent of Code 2023
 Here we go again...
-This is my testing system and (eventually) solutions for [AOC 2022](https://adventofcode.com/2022).
-In an attempt to get better at Rust (I'm a little rusty 😉) I am doing this all in Rust.
+This is my testing system and (eventually) solutions for [AOC 2023](https://adventofcode.com/2023).
+Doing everything in Rust for a 3rd year in a row because why not?

 ## How to see my solutions
 `cargo run [day]` (If no day is provided during competition time, the current date is used)